24 March 2019

-Some time ago a woman said to her friend that she felt God was punishing her for some sins of the past.
-It seems she had had an abortion and also an extra-marital affair as well as having stolen some money.
+Some time ago a woman said to her friend that she felt God was punishing her for past actions.
+She had undergone an abortion and also an extra-marital affair as well as having stolen some money.
 Six months earlier her husband was tragically killed in a car accident and a few months previous to that her only son died after a short illness due to cancer.
-She was convinced now that God was taking revenge by punishing her for her past sins.
+She was convinced that God was now taking revenge by punishing her for these past sins.

 The Good News is that Jesus came to free us from all the things that enslave us, like concepts such as this.
 Thinking like this can prevent us from facing the real causes of poverty and other evils by attributing them to some type of fatalism – that we are totally at the mercy of events and cannot do anything to overcome our situation.
 This is like the statement ones hears from some fundamentalist groups: ‘the devil caused me to steal or commit adultery etc. What a wonderful escape route for me instead of accepting my responsibility for my sin!!
 These attitudes also present erroneous images of the God of love and life.

 Putting it very clearly, sinning is a failure to bear fruit according to our talents and possibilities, as Jesus states in the little parable that follows (v.
 6-9).
 God is waiting for our good deeds and is very patient.
 Jesus in fact turns the question around by asking another of his hearers.
 “Is the real miracle not so much about those who have been struck down but rather that you have escaped?”
 So he follows this by the little parable describing God’s incredible patience which passes all understanding.
 God keeps on coming into our lives looking for fruit and when he doesn’t find any he keeps on giving us more opportunities and time.
 As St. Peter says, “Think of God’s patience as your opportunity to be saved.”